If you menstruate, you will have noticed a number of factors changing throughout the month.

 The frontal cortex, which typically manages our self-control, declines a bit, leaving us freer to be attracted to more masculine-looking faces and more likely to engage in risky sexual behaviour, the study authors say.
 Also, as our inhibitions lessen, our memory strengthens.

 A German study cited in Shape shows that the grey matter in our brain grows, particularly in the hippocampus, leading to improved memory, largely because we are pumping out high levels of oestrogen.
-Sadly, this window of opportunity—say, to impress friends with our Jeopardy wisdom—closes quickly once we start ovulating and our oestrogen and testosterone levels decrease.
+Sadly, this window is quite short as once we start ovulating our oestrogen and testosterone levels decrease.

-Phase 4 – our mind and mood during the luteal phase
+Phase 4 – mental and emotional health during the luteal phase

 According to the American Congress of Obstetricians and Gynaecologists (ACOG).
 PMS comes with physical symptoms like painful joints or breasts, headaches, and sleeplessness, however, the sense of being overwhelmed by anxiety, stress, or anger that’s most troublesome during this time.